How could a web framework without programming ability be called framework?

 Start our server again.

-.
+Now send a form request to /upload.
 And access the URL of the uploaded file.

 The uploaded file starts downloading.